kuntal2022/Deep-Learning-/README.md

 <H1>Conver images to 256, 256 pxl </H1>
--Converted both train and test data set those were provided by keggal
+- Converted both train and test data set those were provided by keggal
 - Normalized all of them to 1 and 0 by deviding by 256

 <h1>CNN Model</h1>